libp2p/blog/src/_blog/rust-libp2p-052-release.md

 - Local changes to our protocols (i.e. a node going from Kademlia server to client mode) are now immediately pushed to the remote via the [`/ipfs/id/push/1.0.0`](https://github.com/libp2p/specs/tree/master/identify#identifypush) protocol: [#3980](https://github.com/libp2p/rust-libp2p/pull/3980).
 - Simplify the scoring mechanism of external addresses: [#3954](https://github.com/libp2p/rust-libp2p/pull/3954)

-Not only does this work out-of-the-box and thus improves the developer experience of `rust-libp2p`, it should also result in a much more useful and up-to-date routing table for all users of the Kademlia DHT.
+Not only does this work out-of-the-box and thus improves the developer experience of `rust-libp2p`, it should also result in a much more useful and up-to-date routing table for all nodes on a Kademlia DHT.

 ## Type-safe `/p2p` multiaddresses